Leadership Day

 Key Priority Issues for Leadership Day

-Potential Leadership Day priority issues include advocating for legislation to reduce administrative burden on physicians, support physician payment, improve access to care for patients, strengthen the physician workforce and reduce the burden of student debt.
+Potential Leadership Day priority issues include advocating for legislation that protect patients’ access to immunizations, reduce administrative burden on physicians, improve physician payment, ensure patient affordability and access to care, and strengthen the physician workforce and reduce the burden of student debt.

 The Role of Chapters and ACP Members